Osprey Daylite Plus Review: Our Favorite Daypack for Hiking

 Construction

 • Water-resistant: The exterior of the pack is made of 210 denier nylon double diamond ripstop and 400 denier nylon pack cloth, which in layman’s terms means it’s water resistant.
 If you’re going to get caught in anything more than a light rain, Osprey recommends carrying a small rain cover or treating the pack with a spray-on water repellent.
-I got got stuck in an absolute downpour for a long period of time and my pack did soak through after a bit but the key pocket stayed completely dry.
+I got stuck in an absolute downpour for a long period of time and my pack did soak through after a bit but the key pocket stayed completely dry.

 • Breathable: The back panel and shoulder straps are mesh-covered, slotted, die cut foam, which promotes ventilation and breathability in the areas you need it the most.